1) The key

 constantly acknowledging their worth.
 In this way he earns their

 loyalty without buying them off.
-He also tries to understand the
+He tries to understand the

-world from their perspective and genuinely respects their concerns.
+world from their perspectives to expand his own mind and genuinely respects their concerns.

-He treats them in such a way that they strive to rise to his level,
+He treats them in such a way that they are inspired to add

 4) Surprisingly,